-Cornbread Barrel Bungs from the new Jack Daniel’s Cookbook.
+Cornbread Barrel Bungs from the Jack Daniel’s Cookbook.
 We love this recipe!

-The new Jack Daniel’s Cookbook that R.B. and I wrote with Lynne Tolley, the great-grandniece of Jack Daniel, is hot off the press and makes a fun holiday gift for all the Southern cookbook and Jack Daniel’s lovers on your list.
+The new Jack Daniel’s Cookbook that R.B. and I wrote with Lynne Tolley, the great-grandniece of Jack Daniel, makes a fun holiday gift for all the Southern cookbook and Jack Daniel’s lovers on your list.

 I’m thrilled to finally have the book in my hands and revisit all the great recipes we all worked on.
 One of my absolute favorites is the cornbread barrel bungs.
 They’re little crispy corn cakes made in mini muffin pans that look just like the bungs that seal up the Jack Daniel’s aging barrels.